-Spend some time with your friends or family at this special Holiday First Sunday at the Art & Science Museum.
-Free admission to the galleries, $6 reduced admission to planetarium shows, and a visit with Santa Claus will make this a fun and unique day out for all ages.
-For more information or admission prices call 344-5272 or visit www.lasm.org.
+Spend some time with your friends or family at this special Holiday First Sunday at the Louisiana Art & Science Museum, including visits with Santa Claus.
+Free admission to the galleries, $6 reduced admission to planetarium shows. lasm.org

 MOOSELTOE the Moosical

-MOOSELTOE, the Moose with a Dream, and his friends come to life in this colorful, magical and whimsical musical tale.
-Follow the hero as he pursues his seemingly impossible dream while learning many valuable lessons along the way – lessons which are important for us all.
-Al Roker narrates the story while celebrities from Broadway, TV, and the movies provide the voices of MOOSELTOE and his friends in this charming production.
-For more information or pricing call 225-344-0334 or visit www.manshiptheatre.org
+Mooseltoe and his friends come to life in this colorful and whimsical musical production.
+Follow the hero as he pursues his seemingly impossible dream while learning many lessons along the way.
+Al Roker narrates the story while celebrities from Broadway, TV and the movies provide the voices of Mooseltoe and his friends.
+2 p.m. and 6 p.m.

 Kansas City Southern’s Holiday Express Train

-The KCS Holiday Express is a festive, six-car train that brings Santa Claus and his elves to communities throughout the company’s U.S. rail network at scheduled stops.
-Guests to the train can visit with Santa Claus and walk through three cars filled with holiday displays.
-Each event is free, open to the public and no tickets are required.
-In addition, at each scheduled stop, a charitable contribution is made to the local Salvation Army to provide warm clothes and other necessities for children in need.
-Click here for more information.
+The KCS Holiday Express is a six-car train that brings Santa Claus and his elves to communities throughout the company’s U.S. rail network at scheduled stops.
+Guests at the free event can visit with Santa Claus and walk through three cars filled with holiday displays.
+At each scheduled stop, a charitable contribution is made to the local Salvation Army to provide warm clothes and other necessities for children in need.
+4 p.m. kcsouthern.com

 Cool Winter Nights and Hot Jazz